Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 named **data-url**.
 This is the URL that will be used to create the ajax request dynamically.

-Take the time and refactor the **js-create-book** button to also use the **data-url** strategy, so we can extract the hardcoded url from the Ajax request.
+Take the time and refactor the **js-create-book** button to also use the **data-url** strategy, so we can extract the hard-coded URL from the Ajax request.

 **book_list.html**